top of page

 May 11, 1983 - September 2, 2014

-Steven Joel Sotloff was born and raised in Miami, Florida, the son of Arthur and Shirley Sotloff, the brother of Lauren Sotloff, and the grandson of Holocaust survivors.
+Steven Joel Sotloff was born and raised in Miami, Florida, the son of Arthur and Shirley Sotloff, the brother of Lauren Sotloff, and the grandson of Holocaust survivors from Auschwitz.

 He graduated from Kimball Union Academy, a private boarding school in Meriden, New Hampshire, and continued on to the University of Central Florida, where he majored in journalism.
 It was during his sophomore year at UCF that Steven developed a passion for Israel and the Middle East.

 Interested in exploring his Jewish roots, he participated in a Taglit-Birthright Israel trip, and eventually decided to make aliyah and relocate to the Middle East, becoming a dual American-Israeli citizen.
-He graduated Cum Laude with a B.A. in Government, Counter-Terrorism and Homeland Security in 2008 from the Interdisciplinary Center Herzliya’s Raphael Recanati International School in Israel.
+He graduated Cum Laude with a B.A. in Journalism, Government, Counter-Terrorism and Homeland Security in 2008 from the Reichmann University IDC International School for Counter-Terrorism in Israel.

-His work took him to Syria, Egypt, Turkey, Libya and Bahrain, and he covered stories about Al-Qaeda, Bashar al-Assad, Benghazi, Ahmad Abu Khattallah, Ansar al-Sharia, the Alawites and more.
+His work took him to Syria, Egypt, Turkey, Libya and Bahrain, and he covered stories about Al-Qaeda, Bashar al-Assad, Benghazi, Ahmad Abu Khattallah, Ansar al-Sharia, the Alawites, Jewish-Arab conflicts, and more.

 Steven went to great lengths to hide his Jewish faith and dual US/Israeli citizenships during his captivity, which even during his work brought an extra element of danger.
 In September 2013, he feigned illness so that he could secretly observe the Jewish fast day of Yom Kippur.
 His family, friends, the Israeli government and previous employers also went to great lengths to keep his Jewish faith and Israeli citizenship a secret from ISIS, fearing harm would come to him if this information went public.